Russell-Waterhouse/blog/content/post/haskell_types.md

 caught until runtime.
 It is generally considered good practice to define and use types like this within your code base for this reason.
 Remember, one of the goals of good software development is to catch bugs as early as possible.
-This is the reason for tdd, static typechecking, etc. If we can catch a bug at compile time, the end user will never see it.
+This is the reason for test-driven-development, static type-checking, etc. If we can catch a bug at compile time, the end user will never see it.
 Okay, rant over, onto the class keyword.

 ## class:

 A class is a generic interface that defines a common feature set that can be used over a wide variety of types.
-Examples of this are ord (for ordering) or eq (for testing equality) in haskell.
-A simplified implementation of the eq typeclass is shown below, taken from page 130 of the book "Real world Haskell" by Bryan O'Sullivan, John Goerzen, and Don Stewart.
+Examples of this are `ord` (for ordering) or `eq` (for testing equality) in haskell.
+A simplified implementation of the `eq` typeclass is shown below, taken from page 130 of the book "Real world Haskell" by Bryan O'Sullivan, John Goerzen, and Don Stewart.